Pebaz/Notation/README.md

 # Notation

-A programming language that compiles each function to Neural Networks and trains them automatically between invocations, substituting whichever value is more accurate.
+A proof of concept that compiles each function to Neural Networks and trains them automatically between invocations, substituting whichever value is more accurate.